easy sourdough starter from scratch

 Instructions

-Morning of Day 1: Set a clean jar (1/2 liter or larger) on a kitchen scale and press "tare" to clear the scale to zero.
-Weigh out 50 grams whole wheat (or rye) flour and 50 grams of lukewarm water.
+Morning of day 1 (initial mixing): Set a clean jar (1/2 liter or larger) on a kitchen scale and press "tare" to clear the scale to zero.
+Weigh in 50 grams whole wheat (or rye) flour and 50 grams of lukewarm water.
 Stir to combine.
-Cover with plastic wrap or a lid (screwed on loosely) and set in a warm place (75°F/23°C is ideal).
+Cover with a loose lid and set in a warm place (75°F/23°C is ideal) until the next morning.

-Signs that your starter is ready for baking: When your starter is at least 7 days old, consistently triples in size with many small air bubbles throughout and on the surface a few hours after each feeding, looks "fluffy," and has a pleasant, yeasty, mildly sour smell after rising, it is ready to be used in recipes (and you can transition to a normal maintenance routine).
+Signs that your starter is ready for baking: When your starter is at least 7 days old, consistently triples in size with many small air bubbles throughout and on the surface a few hours after each feeding, looks "fluffy," and has a pleasant, yeasty, mildly sour smell after rising, you may now use it for baking, build it up with a larger ratio of flour and water if you need to, and transition to a normal maintenance schedule.
 If the starter is not showing these signs (which is not uncommon by day 7), continue the morning feeding schedule for as many days as necessary until starter is mature.

 Notes